ibm-cloud-docs/vpc/vpn-client-to-site-connections.md

 ```
 {: screen}

-## Disconnecting VPN clients by using the API
+## Disconnecting VPN clients with the API
 {: #vpn-client-to-site-ending-connections-api}
 {: api}